Azure/azure-batch-software-entitlement/src/sestest/readme.md

 ## Standalone server

-Run `sestest` as a standalone software entitlement server, able to accept and verify tokens submitted by either the ISV application or sestest verify.
-This allows full testing of the ISV integration.
+Run `sestest` as a standalone software entitlement server, able to accept and verify tokens submitted by either the application or sestest verify.
+This allows full testing of the integration.

 | Parameter            | Required  | Definition                                                                                                                               |
 | -------------------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------- |